mariellemanlulu/resume/README.md

 # Getting Started

 Start by going through the [instructions](#instructions).
 Then, find out more about the [principles](#principles-of-technical-documentation) applied throughout.
-By the end, you should have a working online resume and have acquire knowlegde about modern technical documentation key principles and tools.
+By the end, you should have a working online resume and have acquired knowlegde about modern technical documentation key principles and tools.

 ## Prerequisites